Home

 Split Squat Jump

-Extend one leg forward and the other back, and lower you body till you are in an extended lunge position.
-Both knees should be at right angles, and the forward leg will be at a right angle to the body.
+Extend one leg forward and the other back, and lower your body into an extended lunge position.
+Both knees should be bent at right angles, and the forward leg should be at a right angle to the body.

-• From the beginning position, jump up as high as possible and switch your legs so that you land with the opposite legs forward and back.
+• From this beginning position, jump up as high as possible and switch your legs so that you land with the opposite legs forward and back.

-• When bringing the rear leg up, contract the knee so that in comes forward while close to you butt.
+• When bringing the rear leg up, contract the knee so that it comes forward while staying close to your butt.

 • As soon as you land, jump again.